EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

 1. Download this repository (Click "Code" button -> Download Zip, or alternately use git) and unzip it on your pc.

-2. **On Miku Miku Moving zip file, Right click -> Properties -> click on unblock.
+2. **On the Miku Miku Moving zip file, Right click -> Properties -> click on unblock.
 Do this to Lipsyncloid plugin zip file and VMDConverter zip file as well(this will keep windows from blocking things like the dlls).**

 3. Unzip Miku Miku Moving and VMDConverter.
 In VMDConverter folder, copy "LipSynchloid_v021.dll" to "MikuMikuMoving64_v*\Plugins\" folder.
 Then copy "\VMDConverter\VMDConverter.exe" to the "\VMDConverter\\" folder within the project.